 These collagen protein chocolate chip balls started as an experiment and have now become basically a staple in my life.
 I’m not sure I can live without them.
 I’ve literally made this recipe 10+ times and it’s time to share it.

 I found the original recipe for these on Healy Eats Real and I felt compelled to try them, mostly because they looked delicious and I had the ingredients in the cupboard.
 Also, I love things that taste and look like a delicious treat but are packed full of healthy, body-supporting nutrients.
-The quality of my snack actually enhances my enjoyment of it.

 I’ve been eating them everyday and I find them immensely useful as a quick snack, especially for those times (aka coming home from work) when I’m hungry, want to quickly feed the cats and then go out on my walk, and need something that feels balanced and filling.
 Having them in the fridge makes me so happy.